-Just days before the Chinese Communist Party’s (CCP) Fourth Plenum of the 20th Central Committee began on Oct.
-20, Beijing had tightened restrictions on overseas travel for employees of state-owned enterprises (SOEs) and institutions.
+Just days before the Fourth Plenum of the 20th Central Committee of the Chinese Communist Party (CCP) began on Oct.
+20, Beijing tightened restrictions on overseas travel for employees of state-owned enterprises (SOEs) and institutions.

 Several employees of China’s central SOEs told The Epoch Times that internal directives have ordered a suspension of all overseas travel.